47-Eagle/v1/README.md

 ### Audit Reports

-- ✅ **Comprehensive Security Audit** - Completed by leading DeFi security firm
-- ✅ **Formal Verification** - Key contracts mathematically verified
-- ✅ **Bug Bounty Program** - Active program for responsible disclosure
+- If you are deploying this system in production, arrange an independent security review and publish the report(s) here.

 ### Best Practices

-- **Multi-signature** required for admin functions
+- **Multi-signature** recommended for admin functions
 - **Timelock** on critical parameter changes
 - **Emergency pause** functionality available
 - **Input validation** on all user-facing functions